 Flare lets you work with stylesheets in a number of ways.
-You can associate stylesheets with individual topics (you might do this if you need to have multiple stylesheets for your output), or you can use a "master" stylesheet, automatically associating it with all files at the target level or project level.
-Then you apply the styles from the stylesheet to the different pieces of content in your topics and snippets.
+You can use a “master” stylesheet, automatically associating it with all files at the target level or project level (recommended).
+However, if you have some topics that you want to use a different stylesheet, you also have the option of associating those individual files with that other stylesheet.
+Once you’ve set up your stylesheet, you can apply its styles to the different pieces of content in your topics and snippets.

-The bottom line is that you want to avoid the opposite of styles as much as possible.
-That's called "local formatting."
+As much as possible, you should avoid the opposite of styles, which is local formatting.
 For example, you can highlight some text and make it green and italic right where that content exists.
-But if you do that same thing in many places, it takes a lot longer and it's a lot more work to control the look of that content if you later change your mind.
-Instead, it's much smarter and better to use a style.
+But if you make that same change in many places, it takes a lot longer and it's a lot more work to control the look of that content if you later change your mind.

 See the following for more information about the basics of styles: